 This is an interesting question in which I believe most would be surprised to hear the different outlooks most chefs have on this.
 In general, I believe there are two routes chosen by chefs in regards to cooking at home for their families.
-I am not a Michelin chef, however, I believe answering this question from a general standpoint provides the same value as if only focussing on Michelin chefs.
+Some top chefs keep cooking because they love to cook, while others need a break on their days off.

 Opinion 1: Taking an Off Day from Cooking

 This is something that I have heard countless times.
 I do not necessarily feel this way, however, I can understand where they are coming from.
 “I spend 70 hours a week in the kitchen cooking.
 Six out of seven days I’m preparing food.
 The last thing I want to do on my day off is cook.”

 Opinion 2: Cooking With Love